 sweet baked goods.

 ‘Small cakes’ include individual cakes either sold singly, or as

-cakes.
-These include slices, small pies & tarts, mini rolls,
+variants of the same.
+These include slices, small pies & tarts, mini

 ‘Large cakes’ include cakes intended for sharing.
 These include

 whole cakes, slab cakes, loaf cakes, Swiss rolls, sponge cakes,